 Most people buy very few hood vents throughout their lifetime, but when you do, it can seem like a complicated and difficult decision.
-It is best to learn about what a kitchen range hood is before making your choice, as it is important for clearing the kitchen of airborne contaminants, increasing air flow, ensuring proper ventilation, and protecting your home from food residue buildup.
+It is best to learn about what a kitchen range hood is before making your choice, as it is important for clearing the kitchen of airborne contaminants, increasing airflow, ensuring proper ventilation, and protecting your home from food residue buildup.
+So, what size hood vent is needed for a gas range?

 The decision to buy a kitchen hood vent involves more than just selecting the type of range hood for your layout and cooking needs.
 There are also measurements and additional considerations to ensure the perfect fit.